Accessibility

 Centre of the Cell does not have a lunch space or indoor area where visitors can eat.
 There is a separate café within the Blizard Institute to purchase food.
 No food or drink is allowed inside STEM Pod, but snacks and drinks are permitted in our waiting area and in the Neuron Pod.

 If you would like to visit us in advance of your booking, please contact us by phone or email to arrange a ‘pre-visit’.
-On these pre-visits, we will be able to show you our spaces and resources and answer any questions face to face.
+On these pre-visits, we will be able to show you our spaces and resources and answer any questions face-to-face.

 During Your Visit